jorge-galdos/stock-sage/README.md

-# stock-sage
+# katakuri
-A real-time stock price prediction and monitoring system.
-This project ingests real-time financial data, processes it, trains predictive models, and provides real-time stock price predictions with monitoring dashboards.
+A real-time cryptocurrency prediction service and AI system.
+This project ingests real-time price data and processes it, to develop key predictive features.
+To achieve low-latency and fault-tolerance in the data ingestion and processing layers, the system depends on Apache tools Kafka and Flink.